 One of the most recognised features of Spanish culture is, of course, the flamenco music and dancing.
 This sensual dance, accompanied by rapid guitar playing and hand clapping, is one of the most vibrant and unique in the world.
 Performances are often held in popular restaurants, and you can even attempt the dance yourself.
 Flamenco is a wonderful experience, especially in Andalusia, where it originates.

 But even if you don’t go to special flamenco events, you’ll still encounter flamenco artists during street festivals, big markets or as you pass street musicians and dancers.

 I was so impressed by flamenco singers and dancers during one of the street markets in Puerto Portals in Mallorca that I immediately fell in love with their magical, dramatic music and became a big fan.

 When you think of Spanish culture, the images of bullfighting and graceful toreadors spring to mind.
 It’s true that bullfighting is one of the most iconic and, at the same time, violent traditions.
 Its season lasts from spring to autumn.
 Madrid and Andalucía are the most popular destinations to see a bullfight.

 With hundreds of festivals taking place throughout the year in multiple towns and villages, fiestas are another important cultural aspect.

 There are so many reasons why Spain is the number one choice as a holiday and second home destination.
 These were just some of them.
 In the next post, I’ll be sharing more facts I find especially interesting about this beautiful place.

-So remember to check out why I feel good in this wonderful country – the superlative hospitality of the Spanish, ease of travel within and outside of country and, of course, its outstanding architecture.
+So remember to check out why I love living in Spain – the superlative hospitality of the Spanish, ease of travel within and outside of country and, of course, its outstanding architecture.